-Depreciation and amortization decreased by \$10 and \$21 for the three months ended June 30, 2024 and the year ended June 30, 2024, respectively, compared to the same periods in the prior year.
-Depreciation and amortization did not materially change given that the Company did not have capital additions to its tangible and intangible assets, as a result of its asset light model which entails subcontracting its manufacturing and warehousing functions to professional third party contractors to help the Company focus on developing and expanding its distribution network and banding.
+Depreciation and amortization decreased by \$8 for the three months ended September 30, 2024 compared to the same period last year.
+Depreciation and amortization did not materially change given that the Company did not have capital additions to its tangible and intangible assets, as a result of its asset light model.